 An introductory course to the creative process of furniture design.
 Human factors and ergonomics related to furniture design are studied in depth.
-Prerequisite(s): ID 346.

 ID 445 - Interior Product Design

 The course introduces students to threedimensional interior product design for use in the residential, contract, and hospitality markets.
 Emphasis is on the design of products with specialized functions, including universal design and special needs.